HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/portal_user_interface/managing_pages/editing_page_layout/custom_layout_editor.md

 Generally, the page layout that is stored and leveraged on a page is staged as part of the page, therefore, using syndication of the managed pages or `xmlaccess`, the data is transferred.

 However, if you are storing the layout as a new layout and want to leverage it on the target server in an Edit mode, then the layout is saved as a system layout.
-In this case, you must manually stage the `webdav system layouts.json` file [https://myserver.hcl.com/wps/mycontenthandler/dav/fs-type1/system/layouts.json](https://myserver.hcl.com/wps/mycontenthandler/dav/fs-type1/system/layouts.json).
+In this case, you must manually stage the `webdav system layouts.json` file (for example, [https://myserver.hcl.com/wps/mycontenthandler/dav/fs-type1/system/layouts.json](https://myserver.hcl.com/wps/mycontenthandler/dav/fs-type1/system/layouts.json)).